looking for 1-1 services? Schedule a consult

 By: Mark Goldberg, LCMFT, CST

-Premature ejaculation (PE) is one of the most common sexual concerns among men, yet it remains one of the least openly discussed.
-For many men, the challenge is not purely physical.
-Instead, it is closely linked to the mind.
-Performance anxiety is a powerful and often hidden contributor to PE.
-When a man starts to feel pressure to “perform” in the bedroom, whether that pressure comes from himself, his partner, or past experiences, it can quickly spiral into a cycle of worry, physical tension, and difficulty controlling climax.
+Of all the sexual problems that affect men, premature ejaculation (PE) is one of the most common, but also one of the most under-discussed.
+For many guys the problem is more than physical.
+Instead, it is intimately associated with the mind.
+Performance anxiety is a very powerful and often hidden contributor to PE.
+If a man feels pressure to “perform” in the bedroom, whether it’s self-imposed, pressure from a partner, or the result of past experience, it can quickly become a cycle of worry, physical tension and difficulty controlling climax.

-Understanding the relationship between performance anxiety and premature ejaculation is the first step toward breaking that cycle.
-By learning how anxiety works, what triggers it, and how it affects sexual function, men can take targeted steps to regain confidence and control.
-And while there are strategies you can try on your own, the most lasting progress often comes from working with an experienced sex therapist or performance coach who understands both the psychological and relational aspects of PE.
+The first step to breaking that cycle is understanding the link between performance anxiety and premature ejaculation.
+Men can take targeted steps to regain confidence and control by understanding how anxiety works, what causes it and how it impacts sexual function.
+While there are strategies you can try on your own, the most lasting progress usually comes from working with an experienced sex therapist or performance coach who understands the psychological and relational aspects of PE.

 Performance Anxiety and Its Role in Premature Ejaculation

-When it comes to performance anxiety and premature ejaculation, it is important to understand that anxiety is not just “in your head.”
-It’s a whole-body response.
-The moment you start feeling stressed or pressured during intimacy, your nervous system shifts into overdrive.
+Performance anxiety and premature ejaculation – It is important to know that anxiety is not just “in your head.”
+It is a whole-body response.
+When you start to feel anxious or pressured during an intimate moment, your nervous system kicks into overdrive.

-Your heart rate increases, breathing becomes shallow, and adrenaline floods your system.
-This fight-or-flight state may be useful if you are facing a real danger, but in the bedroom, it accelerates arousal and reduces your ability to control ejaculation.
-Instead of being fully present in the moment, your mind races:
+Your heart rate picks up, you breathe shallow, and adrenaline flows through you.
+This fight-or-flight state can be helpful if you are in real danger, but in the bedroom it speeds up arousal and makes it harder for you to control your ejaculation.
+Your mind races instead of you being fully in the moment:

 • “Am I going to last long enough?”